parthenon-hpc-lab/athenapk/docs/cluster.md

 where $\hat{rho}$, $\hat{v}$, and $\hat{c}_s$ are respectively the mass weighted density, velocity, and sound speed within the accretion region.
-The mass of the SMBH, the radius of the sphere of accretion around the AGN, and the $alpha$ parameter can be set with
+The mass of the SMBH, the radius of the sphere of accretion around the AGN, and the $\alpha$ parameter can be set with
 ```
 <problem/cluster/gravity>